basavaprabhuani/basavaprabhuani.github.io/index.markdown

 </p>
 <br>
 <h3>My Love for Science</h3>
-<p>I insanely adore science, because for everything occurring in nature, there is a definite pattern and a reason for why something happens.
+<p style="text-align: justify;">I insanely adore science, because for everything occurring in nature, there is a definite pattern and a reason for why something happens.
 Nothing is 'unpredictable', but ironically, such is nature.
 There is nothing 'mysterious' — and even if there is, it isn’t magic or something unexplainable.

 Science shows me that behind every mystery lies an answer waiting to be found — hidden in data, experiments, and the patient eyes of those who dare to look closer.
 It teaches me that the universe doesn’t work on whims or miracles but on rules and patterns, written in the language of physics, chemistry, biology, and math.